How to Paste Excel Table Into Gmail

 Paste Table Into Gmail

-When pasting an Excel table in Gmail, some formatting (like borders) may copy over incorrectly or be lost completely.
+When pasting an Excel table to Gmail, some formatting (like borders) may copy over incorrectly or be lost completely.
 To avoid this and paste a table with existing formatting, you can use Google Sheets or Word as a helper.
 Say you have the following table in Excel.

 As you can see this table has thick outside borders, which won’t be pasted correctly in Gmail if you copy it directly from Excel.
 To avoid this, follow these steps: